raunakkmr/Retrieving-Top-Weighted-Triangles-in-Graphs/README.md

 This code accompanies the paper

 * [Retrieving Top Weighted Triangles in Graphs](https://arxiv.org/pdf/1910.00692.pdf).
 Raunak Kumar, Paul Liu, Moses Charikar, Austin R. Benson.
-Under submission.
+To appear in the Proceedings of the 13th ACM International Conference on Web Search and Data Mining (WSDM).
+2020.

 ## Requirements